IronYeti/Udacity-DataEng-Proj-DataWareHouse/README.md

 ![](images/sparkify_schema.png)

-### Repo file descriptions
+## Repo file descriptions

 The following files are included in this repository:

-- /data - directory holding all of the raw data (see above for details)
 - /images - images for the readme file
+- etl.py - main python script that creates the cloud instance and does the ETL
+- etl.ipynb - Jupyter notebook for exploratory data analysis and testing of functions
 - create_tables.py - helper functions to connect to PostGreSQL and create the sparkify database
-- etl.ipynb - notebook for exploratory data analysis and testing of functions
-- etl.py - python functions that perform the extraction, transformation and loading of data
-- README.md - this file
 - sql_queries.py - helper functions to put all SQL commands together
 - test.ipynb - notebook for validating the database records
+- .gitignore - list of files not tracked by git
+- README.md - this file